neeshy/nitro-rc/README.md

 Refer to the documentation of `nitro` for further details on the required directory structure.

 A service directory for single-user mode is provided at `/etc/nitro.single`.
-You may append ` -- single` to the kernel command line to execute this service directory on startup.
+You may append `single` to the kernel command line to execute this service directory on startup.
-Depending on the initramfs being used, this command line parameter may differ.
-For example, on Alpine Linux you must pass `KOPT_init_args=single`.
-Refer to your distribution's initramfs documentation for further details.

 ## Copyright